m4ttsch/omscs-notes-notes/operating-systems/processes-and-process-management.md

 * The data available when process is first initialized (static state)
 * Heap: Dynamically created state (what we create)
 	* Seems contiguous but there are holes filled with garbage (think of C struct not `memset`)
-* Stack: Dynamically created state that grows and shrinks are the program executes
+* Stack: Dynamically created state that grows and shrinks as the program executes
 	* LIFO
 	* Stack frames added and removed as functions are called and return